0xMartin/NetworkAppTestingTool/keywords.md

 ### assert_equals

-Checks if a variable equals the expected number.
+Checks if a variable is equal to the specified value.
 It's possible to set a certain tolerance range.

 | **Parameter** | **Type**                  | **Description**                                                        |
 | ------------- | ------------------------- | ---------------------------------------------------------------------- |